farhiongit/message-in-the-bottle/README.md

 If the type of messages is a basic type (int, double, char, ...), this step is not needed.

-Otherwise, define the type with a single word identifier.
+Otherwise, the type should be defined with a single word identifier.

 For instance: